Positional Therapy for Sleep Apnea: Does it Work?

 Effectiveness of Positional Therapy for Sleep Apnea

-One of my main concerns was whether positional therapy could actually work.
+One of my main concerns was whether positional therapy could work.
 After all, changing sleep position sounds too simple.

 However, research shows it can be effective, especially for those with POSA.
 Studies have demonstrated that it can significantly reduce the apnea-hypopnea index (AHI), a measure of the severity of sleep apnea.